cookpad/global-style-guides/workflow/README.md

 4. Create a PR from the new branch with information about the feature
 5. Running `git start` and `git finish` from a release branch will automatically target that branch instead of master

-## Discussions, ideas, new features, bug reports

-- Submit a card on [Trello](https://trello.com/cookpadglobal) if you would like to start a general discussion/brainstorm on something
+## Discussions and ideas around development

+- New ideas on how we can improve our development flow are always welcome
+- Avoid making proposals for new coding styles inside story-based PRs
-- Submit an issue on GitHub if you would like to discuss something technical
+- When proposing a change or new concept, submit an issue or isolated PR on GitHub
+- Clearly show the before/after and any pain points that inspired the proposal
+- The [kaizen board](https://trello.com/b/dpyiKTut/kaizen) is a good place to go for "known pain points"